The short answer

 These illustrative sample ranges show how the cost stack adds up for different riders.
 They are not quotes; each assumes a mid-range state and city.

-Read the right-hand column, not just the range.
-The commuter sits low because every part of the stack is small — minimal rating multipliers, a modest bike, a thin optional menu.
-The customized-bike row is high because of one specific layer: custom-parts coverage.
-A built bike is not a riskier bike to crash; it is a more expensive bike to make whole, and the policy has to carry that value.
-The SR-22 row is high because the rating multipliers themselves are large — a serious violation re-rates the entire stack, not one line of it.
+Read the right-hand column alongside the range.
+The commuter sits low because every part of the stack is small: minimal rating multipliers, a modest bike, a thin optional menu.
+The customized-bike row is high because of one specific layer, custom-parts coverage.
+A built bike crashes no harder than a stock one.
+It just costs more to make whole, and the policy has to carry that value.
+The SR-22 row is high because the rating multipliers themselves are large.
+A serious violation re-rates the entire stack at once.

 This is why two riders with the same bike can pay very different premiums: the rating multipliers on the stack differ.
-And it is why a single rider can cut their own premium meaningfully without changing carriers — by removing a layer of the stack that is not protecting real value.
+And it is why a single rider can cut their own premium meaningfully without changing carriers.
+They remove a layer of the stack that protects no real value.

 A worked stack makes the layers visible.
-Take a clean-record commuter paying $480 a year on a $4,000 stock cruiser.
-The liability layer — set by the state minimum and any limits chosen above it — might account for roughly the first third of that figure.
+Take a clean-record commuter paying $360 a year on a $4,000 stock cruiser.
+The liability layer, set by the state minimum and any limits chosen above it, might account for roughly the first third of that figure.
 Collision and comprehensive on a $4,000 bike form the next sizable layer, and because the bike is modestly valued, that layer is small relative to what it would be on a $14,000 touring rig.
-The optional layers — medical payments, uninsured-motorist coverage, roadside — each add a thin line.
+The optional layers each add a thin line: medical payments, uninsured-motorist coverage, roadside.
 The rating multipliers for this rider are near their lowest, because the record is clean and the bike is a low-risk class.
-The same $480 on a built bike would split very differently: a fat custom-parts layer, a larger collision layer, and the liability layer barely moved.
-Knowing which layer a dollar is sitting in is the difference between cutting cost and cutting protection.
+The same $360 on a built bike would split very differently: a fat custom-parts layer, a larger collision layer, and the liability layer barely moved.
+Knowing which layer a dollar sits in is the difference between cutting cost and cutting protection.

 What drives your premium (age, experience, bike value, state, record)